lucianocastr/manualesS/_manuales/en/cuora-neo/altas-bajas-modificaciones.md

 {: .item-step  .mdl-cell--12-col}
 Then press Save

+- **Manual calculation basis**: When selecting this option, before finalizing the sale of the PLU, it will be necessary to manually enter the expiration date and/or packaging.

 And finally, the Auditing tab that shows information related to the registry of the saved data.